 Learn how to sew accurate darts and take your sewing to the next level with a professional finish.
 In this tutorial we are going to be working with standard darts.
 When we refer to standard darts we mean darts that start in a seam (such as the waist, or side seam).
-Why not watch our corresponding YouTube Tutorial for a detailed view.
+Why not watch our corresponding YouTube tutorial: How To: Sewing Darts for a detailed view.

 What are darts?

 Darts are areas of a garment (generally shaped like a V) that will sewn and therefore exempt from the finished product.
 They provide the shaping require to make a garment three dimensional.